 Click the links below to view the selected document in PDF format:

-CUPE represented Education Workers in Ontario will move to a new Provincial Benefits plan as of March 1, 2018.
+CUPE represented Education Workers in Ontario transitioned to a new Provincial Benefits plan as of March 1, 2018.
 Please click the links below for all of the updates regarding this new Provincial Benefits Plan:

 - CUPE_Benefits Bulletin-EN-13 Feb2018